iamabhishekt/interview-notes/angular/Angular.md

 What is Interpolation?
 ------------------

 Interpolation is a special syntax that Angular converts into property binding.
 It is a convenient alternative to property binding.
-It is represented by double curly braces(`{{ }}`).
+It is represented by double curly braces(`{% raw %}{{ }}{% endraw %}`).
 The text between the braces is often the name of a component property.
 Angular replaces that name with the string value of the corresponding component property.

 ```html
 <h3>